alejio/mlops_tutorial/README.md

 - [Streamlit](https://www.streamlit.io/), for easily creating a frontend for our app
 - [Heroku](https://www.heroku.com) for easily deploying our Streamlit app to the world
-- [MLflow (Tracking)](https://mlflow.org/docs/latest/tracking.html) for enabling ML artefact logging and experiment tracking
+- [MLflow (Tracking)](https://mlflow.org/docs/latest/tracking.html) for enabling ML artifact logging and experiment tracking
 - [AWS EC2](https://aws.amazon.com/ec2/) for hosting the MLflow server that logs details of our experiments
-- [AWS S3](https://aws.amazon.com/s3/) for storing the trained ML artefacts used by our application
+- [AWS S3](https://aws.amazon.com/s3/) for storing the trained ML artifacts used by our application
 - [Github Actions](https://github.com/features/actions) for creating CI/CD workflows that combine everything together and achieving "MLOps"

+> TODO: Link to app

 ### Key learnings